 What outdoor spaces are being provided for learning, lunch, or other activities?

 We have identified more than ten spaces on campus grounds where outdoor classrooms can be held.
 Some sun shade sails and canopies will be installed to provide more shade and shelter for comfort.
+In the winter, limited heat lamps will be provided at various locations on campus.
 On a daily basis, teachers will take into consideration class content and technology needs, which will guide their decision on outdoor learning.

 Previous School Communications

 Change in COVID Testing Plan Going Forward